ItzCyzmiX/Iva/README.md

-# 🤖 Iva - AI-Powered File Generator
+# 🤖 Iva - AI-Powered Copilot

 Iva is an intelligent code assistant that helps you generate file structures and boilerplate code based on natural language descriptions.